Yonraz/Oscillation-Vinyl-Shop/README.md

 * **Styling:** **TailwindCSS** is used as the frontend styling framework.
 * **Testing:** Comprehensive testing suites are implemented using **Jest**.

-## Current Working Features
+## Features

 * **Authentication and Authorization**
     - Utilizes JWT for user authentication.
     - Sign-in, sign-up, and sign-out pages on the client communicate with the auth service.

-* **Tickets**
+* **Records**
-    - Users can view available tickets.
+    - Users can view available records.
-    - Authenticated users can add and update their own tickets.
+    - Authenticated users can add and update their own records.
     - Authenticated users can view and place their own orders.
+    - When uploading a record for sale, images are stored on an AWS S3 bucket.

+* **Orders**
+    - Orders can be made in a 15 minute time frame during which the selected vinyl is reserved and cannot be purchased by other users
+    - Users can view their orders and order statuses.

+* **Payments**
+    - Used stripe for payment processing.
+    - This is a showcase project, payment functionality is not available.

 ## Event Architecture Overview